nymtech/docs/content/build-peapps/wasm-client.md

 ---
-title: "Nym client (webassembly)"
+title: "Webassembly client"
-weight: 50
+weight: 45
 description: "How to integrate the Nym webassembly client into your own applications to enable strong privacy for your users"
 ---